-It may be a menswear staple, but the white shirt is anything but basic.
+It may be a menswear staple, but the white shirt is anything but basic in 2021.
 If this item conjures images of buttoned-up white collar workers, then you're missing the beauty in its versatility.
 Simplicity always makes room for stylistic flair.

 With that in mind, does the white shirt maketh the man, or is it the other way round?
 It's a chicken and egg situation, really.
 Buying the right one certainly helps (more on that later) but it's what you do with it that counts.
 Cast your mind back to all the best white shirt outfits you’ve witnessed in history: they’re dripping in insouciant cool.

 Take Paul Newman.
 His favourite Oxford button-down would have usually denoted studiousness, obedience or neat-and-tidy sportsmanship (in the case of Ivy Leaguers).
 The actor, on the other hand, managed to re-write those rules merely by undoing a few buttons and rolling his cuffs messily.
 Then, there was Elvis Presley and his bowling shirts: the cuffed short sleeves and popped collar taking them from casual to rebellious.

 On the other end of the scale is Sean Connery in Goldfinger (1964) and Cary Grant in North by Northwest (1959), whose gleaming white shirts were as buttoned-up as it gets, nestled beneath three-piece suits.
 It was, in fact, the action they witnessed that imbued them with a sense of attitude – those crisp poplin pieces helped chase villains, fire guns and seduce women without accruing so much as a wrinkle.